LGBTQ+ Award for Inclusive Excellence

 Inclusivity in Education

 Gay, Lesbian, Straight Education Network (GLSEN).
-GLSEN provides resources to support LGBTQ+ students and assist educators in ensuring LGBTQ+ students are able to learn and grow in a school environment free from bullying and harassment.
+GLSEN provides resources to support LGBTQIA+ students and assist educators in ensuring LGBTQIA+ students are able to learn and grow in a school environment free from bullying and harassment.

 National Education Association (NEA) LGBTQ Resource 2015.
-This infographic from the NEA provides tips and strategies for addressing anti-LGBTQ+ comments and behaviors in a school environment.
+This infographic from the NEA provides tips and strategies for addressing anti-LGBTQIA+ comments and behaviors in a school environment.

 Treating Transgender Student Athletes